schema-inspector/schema-inspector/README.md

 * **default**: false.
 * **usable on**: object.

-Only keys provided in field "properties" may exist in object.
+Only keys provided in field "properties" may exist in the object.
 Strict will be ignored if properties has the special key '*'.

 #### Example